quicwg/qlog/draft-marx-qlog-main-schema.md

 qlogs.
 However, there is still value in defining a few default ways in which to steer this generation and access of the results.

-## Set destination via an environment variable
+## Set file output destination via an environment variable

 To provide users control over where and how qlog files are created, we define two environment variables.
 The first, QLOGFILE, indicates a full path to where an individual qlog file should be stored.
+This path MUST include the full file extension.
 The second, QLOGDIR, sets a general directory path in which qlog files should be placed.
 This path MUST include the directory separator character at the end.

 In general, QLOGDIR should be preferred over QLOGFILE if an endpoint is prone to generate multiple qlog files.
 This can for example be the case for a QUIC server implementation that logs each QUIC connection in a separate qlog file.
 An alternative that uses QLOGFILE would be a QUIC server that logs all connections in a single file and uses the "group_id" field ({{group-ids}}) to allow post-hoc separation of events.

-It is expected most implementations would only support QLOGDIR, even for situations where just one qlog file will be written.
+Implementations SHOULD provide support for QLOGDIR and MAY provide support for QLOGFILE.

 When using QLOGDIR, it is up to the implementation to choose an appropriate naming scheme for the qlog files themselves.
 The chosen scheme will typically depend on